front-end-summer19/session-2/readme.md

 app.listen(PORT, () => console.log(`Server running at port ${PORT}`));
 ```

-We can run this using `node server.js` but since we added commands to our package.json file we will use `npm start`.
+We can run this using `node server.js` but since we added scripts to our package.json file we will use `npm start`.

 You should be able to view the [output](http://localhost:3000) at `http://localhost:3000`.